HegemanLab/galaxy-tardis/tardis-intro.md

 ### TARDIS Command - `retrieve_config`

-- Retrieves from one S3 bucket the configuration data originally gathered by the `backup` command.
+- Retrieves from S3 configuration bucket
+    - the configuration data originally gathered by the `backup` command.
+        - the tools installed from the toolshed(s)
+            - the definitions of the conda environments needed to support the tools
 - Does *not* retrieve datasets from the other S3 bucket (the `restore_files` command does that).
 - Required Docker bind-mounts (defined by `tardis_envar.sh`):
   - `/export`